 "Shrinkage" shall mean the decrease in volume and associated MMBTU of Gas which results from the extraction of Plant Products from the Gas, but exclusive of Gas used as Plant Fuel.
+Shrinkage shall be computed in accordance with the terms and conditions of Exhibit A attached hereto.

-“Strangers' Gas Stream" shall mean all Gas transported by Pipeline to Processor's Plant less (i) that volume of Gas for which Processor has contracted with third parties for the extraction of Liquids and Liquefiable Hydrocarbons at Processor's Plant and which has been scheduled to be delivered to Processor's Plant and (ii) that volume of Gas which flows through the Plant for which Processor has obtained processing rights through contractual commitments with third parties.
-Processor must notify Northern of the quantity delivered to the plant pursuant to (ii) herein.
+“Strangers' Gas Stream" shall mean all Gas transported by Pipeline that can be physically delivered to Processor's Plant less (i) that volume of Gas for which Processor has contracted with third parties for the extraction of Liquids and Liquefiable Hydrocarbons at Processor's Plant and which has been scheduled to be delivered to Processor's Plant, (ii) that volume of Gas which flows through the Plant for which Processor has obtained Processing Rights through contractual commitments with third parties, and (iii) that volume of Gas which Processor is the owner thereof and is processed at the Plant for the extraction of Liquids and Liquefiable Hydrocarbons.

 DEDICATION AND ASSIGNMENT

-Subject to the terms and conditions of this Agreement, Pipeline hereby contracts with Processor, for the Primary Term as defined in Article VIII hereof, to process the Strangers' Gas Stream that can be and which is physically delivered to the inlet of Processor's Plant for the extraction of Plant Products, if any, that are contained in that Stream.
+Subject to the terms and conditions of this Agreement, Pipeline hereby exclusively contracts with, and grants the Processing Rights to, Processor, for the Primary Term as defined in Article VIII hereof, to process the Strangers' Gas Stream that can be physically delivered to the inlet of Processor's Plant for the extraction of Plant Products, if any, that are contained in that Strangers’ Gas Stream.

-During the Primary Term of this Agreement and for any extended term, Pipeline agrees to deliver Strangers' Gas to Processor at the Delivery Point(s) specified herein consistent with the terms of this Agreement and the parties agree that the processing of Strangers’ Gas Stream will occur solely at the Plant.
+During the Primary Term of this Agreement and for any extended term, Pipeline agrees to deliver Strangers' Gas Stream to Processor at the Delivery Point(s) specified herein consistent with the terms of this Agreement and the parties agree that the processing of Strangers’ Gas Stream will occur solely at the Plant.
+Pipeline agrees that it will not remove or cause the removal or recovery of Liquids or Liquefiable Hydrocarbons from Strangers’ Gas Stream prior to Pipeline’s delivery of such Gas to Processor except that Pipeline may remove or recover Liquids and Liquefiable Hydrocarbons prior to such delivery through the use of conventional non-refrigerated separators of the type in general use on the Effective Date hereof.

-Processor shall be responsible for redelivering to Pipeline at the Receipt Point MMBtu's of Gas equivalent to the MMBtu's received by Processor from Pipeline at the Delivery Point.
+Processor shall be responsible for replacing at the Receipt Point the PTR, if any, attributable to the processing of Strangers’ Gas Stream.

-Subject to the provisions of Article VI, Processor shall have the right but not the obligation to process Strangers' Gas Stream for the extraction of Plant Products.
+Subject to the provisions of Article VI, Processor shall have the right but not the obligation to process all or any portion of Strangers' Gas Stream for the extraction of Plant Products.
 Processor may exercise the right not to process for economic and operational considerations.
 Pursuant to the terms and conditions of the Pipeline's F.E.R.C.
 Gas Tariff, to the extent Processor elects to process Strangers' Gas Stream, Processor hereby agrees to receive and accept MMBTU's attributable to Strangers' Gas Stream at the inlet of the Plant.

 Pipeline agrees that the facilities necessary to effectuate the delivery of Strangers' Gas Stream to Processor shall be provided at no cost or expense to Processor.